 Thought-provoking short films about art and creative practice that promote scholarship, understanding, and visionary thinking.

 Solid Pink Productions specializes in creating documentary films on creative practice.
-Our production method places an emphasis on extensive research and writing from ideation to completion to encounter deep understanding of intentions and ways of seeing.
-In our experience, an open and collaborative environment provides the best foundation for telling extraordinary stories, or, telling ordinary stories in extraordinary ways.
+We love to examine the complex ways our world is seen, understood, and represented to develop meaningful connections with audiences.
+Our production method places an emphasis on research and writing from ideation to completion to provide transparent production practice with clear intentions.
+In our experience, an open and collaborative environment provides the best foundation for capturing artists at work.

 Artist and Exhibition Films